katiepestotnik/django-people-frontend/README.md

 ```

-## Test your new FullStack DJango React APP!
+## Test your new Full Stack DJango React APP!